 In its place, provisions were added requiring doctors to offer women the opportunity to know the results of an ultrasound prior to undergoing an abortion.
 However, nothing in the new amended HB0108 requires abortionists to perform an ultrasound in the first place.
 Abortionists are only required to offer women undergoing abortion the results of an ultrasound if they choose to perform the test.
 The newly amended HB0108 later passed both the House and the Senate and was later signed into law by Governor Bill Haslam, but because the heartbeat language was taken out of the bill, the law is not a heartbeat law.

 Before the 2019 legislative session, one other heartbeat bill had been introduced in the Texas Legislaure back in 2013.
 Heartbeat bill HB 59 was introduced in the House on July 18, 2013 by Rep. Phil King (Dist.
 61).
 HB 59 was filed but was never referred to a committee for consideration.

-In West Virginia, two heartbeat bills have been introduced in the state legislature during the 2019 legislative session.
-On February 7, 2019, heartbeat bill HB 2903 was introduced in the House of Delegates with Ralph Rodighiero (D - 24th District) as the bill’s lead sponsor.
-The following day, on February 8th, another heartbeat bill (HB 2915) was introduced in the House by the bill’s lead sponsor Evan Worrell (R – 18th District).
-Both bills have been referred to the House Health and Human Resources Committee and subsequently to the Judiciary Committee.
+In West Virginia, three heartbeat bills were been introduced in the state legislature during the 2019 legislative session.
+On February 7, 2019, heartbeat bill HB 2903 was introduced in the House of Delegates with Del.
+Ralph Rodighiero (D - 24th District) as the bill’s lead sponsor.
+The following day, on February 8th, another heartbeat bill (HB 2915) was introduced in the House by the bill’s lead sponsor Del.
+Evan Worrell (R – 18th District).
+Both bills were referred to the House Health and Human Resources Committee and subsequently to the Judiciary Committee.
 On February 14, a heartbeat bill was introduced in the Senate, SB 606, by state Sen. Randy Smith (R – 14th District).
 SB 606 was referred to the Senate Committee on Health and Human Resources.
 None of the bills introduced in the 2019 were brought up for a vote before the legislative session ended.